zulip/zulip/templates/corporate/why-zulip.md

 ## Zulip empowers teams to work flexibly anytime, from anywhere, without interruptions.

-With team chat that is designed for both synchronous and asynchronous communication, everyone can be included in decision-making without being online at the same time.
+With organized team chat that is designed for both synchronous and asynchronous communication, everyone can be included in decision-making without being online at the same time.
 Team members can focus when they need to, and contribute to discussions asynchronously without interrupting their flow.